10 Questions with KR Windsor

 How have audiences and viewers responded to the conceptual and critical nature of your work?

-I have been surprised at the reception.
-Works that have a more critical viewpoint, such as “After Strange Gods”, “Identity Crisis” and “This Land is Your Land” have been accepted into group exhibitions and publications this year as far flung as Pennsylvania, New York, North Carolina, and Texas.
+I have been pleasantly surprised at the reception.
+Works that have a more critical viewpoint, such as “After Strange Gods”, “Identity Crisis”, and “This Land is Your Land” have been accepted into group exhibitions and publications that I did not expect.
 For me, this is a validation of relevance and appeal.
 I realize that, for example, my work “After Strange Gods” carries some challenging ideas.
-But the fact that I am getting a positive response to this kind of work may speak to the times we live in and the desire for filters that help us to cut through the haze of distortion in the written world around us.
+But the fact that I am getting a positive response to this kind of work may speak to the times we live in and the desire for filters that help us make sense of the written world around us.

 Having worked as a designer and strategist in more than 35 countries, how has this global experience influenced your artistic vision?